mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Why the hell would I–"

-	His tone turned from uncaring to defensive.
+	His tone turned remained uncaring.

-	"You don't know anything about me, about what happened here.
+	"You don't know what happened here, Kip.
 Everybody took Cas' good nature and then stabbed hae in the back with it.
-We told hae to fight back, but instead thi flees into the dark forest with Lin.
-They chose to abandon everyone while Set and I watched it all burn to the ground."
+We told hae to fight back, but instead thi fled into the dark forest with hae kaln.
+They chose to abandon everyone while Set and I tried to save it from burning to the ground."

-	Ramne leaned over Penyi and propped himself with his arms on his legs, taking a closer look at Kip in the light of his chest.
+	Ramne leaned over Penyi and Kip, holding his chest above them with his palms on his knees.
+He took a closer look at Kip in the light of his decorated chest.

-	He said, "You might think yourself a noble man, but all of that means nothing here.
+	He said, "You might think yourself a noble man.
+But that means nothing here.
 Ulukoma is shit.
-You take whatever you can, then you die."
+You dominate everything you can, and then you die."

-	"When Ara fades from the sky and Lissa has killed off everyone you called family.
-I hope you find the decency to regret it all as you die alone in the dark."
+	Kip met his gaze with conviction in his eyes.
+"When Ara fades from the sky and Lissa has killed off everyone you had a chance to love, I hope you find the decency to regret it all as you die alone in the dark."

+	He laughed, "Hah.
+Lissa?
+All hae power is a show to keep the harvesters obedient.
+Thi wouldn't hurt a thing without hae master saying so."

+	"And who is that?"

+	He raised up and turned toward the darkness as if speaking to an invisible friend.

+	"Tell me, Doctor Kipnu um Heiko: Why would a magistrate send a doctor to Ulukoma in the midst of a global crisis?
+Do you really think he values justice over sensibility?"

+	"How do you know about that?"

-	He laughed, "So dramatic.
-You know what, Kip, I like you.
-Let's make a deal, I'll let you live at the end of all this and you can stay here to be my personal narrator."
+	"Oh, everybody has a debt to pay.
+Sometimes an... arrangement can be made for those who would rather pay in power."
+He smiled and paused to change the subject.
+"You know what, Kip, I like you.
+Let's make a deal, I'll let you live at the end of all this and you can stay here to be my personal servant."

-	"Fuck you."
+	"Go to hell."

-	"Hey it's a great deal.
-This'll be the only place left when you mainlanders kill each other in the dark."
+	"Just think about it.
+This'll be the only place left when the darkness falls and you mainlanders kill each other in the chaos."

 	Kip stood up to challenge him and said, "We aren't like you!"